Benefits of Hand Embroidery

 I just found out that I love to stitch in black.
 It’s just easier for me to express myself in black.
 I enjoy more when I outline the patterns in black over the bright fabric. —S

-Like any other art form, hand embroidery reflects your thoughts, feelings, and ideas.
+Hand embroidery reflects your thoughts, feelings, and ideas like any other art form.
 Stitch up what you feel and hang it where you want people to know.
-Small words of encouragement stitched on a piece of fabric can form a great gift to the others.
+Small words of encouragement stitched on a piece of fabric can form a great gift to others.
 It can also become a part of a more significant revolution.

 6. Inexpensive and environment-friendly — a needle, some threads, and a piece of cloth—that’s all you need to start and keep this hobby!